AndreasArne/python-examination/README.md

 Common error when the code contain too many `input()` calls than what the test expect.
 The default output is hard to understand.

+### Using exit()

+If the code that is tested run exit() the tests crash.
+This will catch that and warn the user not to.

 # Sentry integration

 Integration to [Sentry](https://sentry.io) is on by default.
 To disable Sentry add the flag `--sentry`.